viamrobotics/docs/docs/get-started/_index.md

 On top of configuration, the Viam App also provides several higher-level functionalities for your machine, such as:

 - **Data Management**: Any data on your machine can be synced to the cloud, from where you can query it using SQL, MQL, or with code.
-- **Machine Learning**: Train machine learning models on collected data and deploy ML models to machines to enable them to intelligently see and interpret the world around it.
+- **Machine Learning**: Train machine learning models on collected data and deploy ML models to machines to enable them to intelligently see and interpret the world around them.
 - **Motion Planning**: Plan and move machine components.
 - **Simultaneous Localization And Mapping (SLAM)**: A machine can map its surroundings and find its position on a map.